 If mom was to put my name on her property and she has no will, will this keep my siblings from going and filing a probate on the property if she passes.
 My siblings want to section up her land and I'm trying to keep that from happening.

 Your mother can do whatever SHE wants to do with her property before her death.
 If that means she wants to deed it to you, she can.
-I don't know anything about your mother, but if she no longer has the capacity to make a will and could be considered "incapacitated" (she doesn't understand the...Read more »
+I don't know anything about your mother, but if she no longer has the capacity to make a will and could be considered "incapacitated" (she doesn't...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.